sourcemeta/learnjsonschema.com/content/2020-12/core/defs.markdown

 ---
 keyword: "$defs"
 signature: "Object<String, Schema>"
+value: This keyword must be set to an object where each value is a valid JSON Schema
 summary: "This keyword is used in meta-schemas to identify the required and optional vocabularies available for use in schemas described by that meta-schema."
 kind: [ "location" ]
 instance: [ "any" ]